learnk8s/learnk8s.io/src/requests-limits/content.md

 When you want to know the memory and CPU usage for your pod, you should retrieve the data from the metric server.

-> Not all clusters come with metrics server enabled by default.
-For example, EKS (the managed Kubernetes offering from Amazon Web Services) does not come with a metrics server installed by default.
+> **Not all clusters come with metrics server enabled by default.** For example, [EKS (the managed Kubernetes offering from Amazon Web Services) does not come with a metrics server installed by default.](https://docs.aws.amazon.com/eks/latest/userguide/metrics-server.html)

 _How can you check the actual CPU and memory usage with the metrics server?_

-Since the busybox container isn't idle, let's artificially generate a few metrics.
+Since the busybox container is idle, let's artificially generate a few metrics.

-Let's increase fill the memory with:
+Let's fill the memory with:

 ```terminal|command=1|title=bash
 dd if=/dev/zero of=/dev/shm/fill bs=1k count=1024k
 ```

-And let's increase the CPU usage with a loop:
+And let's increase the CPU with an infinite loop:

 ```terminal|command=1|title=bash
 while true; do true; done